kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

   This functionality will most-likely not be ready during Kubernetes v1.23 and any changes made to how volume mounts work would be done before this features becomes stable.

 - Client libraries such as https://pkg.go.dev/k8s.io/client-go/rest#InClusterConfig may be updated to prefix paths with `$CONTAINER_SANDBOX_MOUNT_POINT` if the environment variable is set for Windows so these libraries will work in `hostProcess` containers.
 This will be re-evaluated when transitioning from `alpha` to `beta` as we get more feedback.
-  - Note: it is not possible to feature-gate this behavior in client libraries and because of this the functionality should not be added to client libraries after privileged containers while this feature is in `alpha`.
+  - Note: it is not possible to feature-gate this behavior in client libraries and because of this the functionality should not be added to client libraries after `hostProcess` containers while this feature is in `alpha`.
   - [kubernetes/kubernetes#104490](https://github.com/kubernetes/kubernetes/pull/104490) add support for `HostProcess` containers to the golang client library.
 - Named Pipe mounts will **not** be supported.
 Instead named pipes should be accessed via their path on the host (\\\\.\\pipe\\*).
 - Unix domain sockets mounts support will be added before `HostProcess` containers graduate to `stable`.
 For `alpha` and `beta` Unix domain sockets can be accessed via their paths on the host like named pipes.